**** Last updated on 19th May 2020 ****

 What lights should I use?

 The cheapest, most simple video light setup we’ve discovered involves 3 Neewer LED Camera Lights and 3 cheapo 7 foot light stands from Amazon.
 These lights run off double A batteries and are very powerful considering their size.
-They don’t need direct power, don’t get hot and each light only costs about $30.
+They don’t need direct power, don’t get hot and each light is low in cost.
 Each light comes with a set of filters that make them usable with different colour temperatures.

 The coolest thing about these lights is that you can use them with Sony and Panasonic Lithium Ion batteries, which takes an already powerful light and makes it even brighter.
 The only flaw is that they feel a bit flimsy compared to more professional lights.
 Still, if you want a powerful and compact lighting setup, these are some of the best lights you can use.